 Box 2.
 No longer used due to a change to institutional reporting requirements under federal law.

 Box 3.
-Shows whether your institution changed its method of reporting for 2018.
-It has changed its method of reporting if the method (payments received or amounts billed) used for 2018 is different than the reporting method used for 2017.
+Shows whether your institution changed its method of reporting for 2019.
+It has changed its method of reporting if the method (payments received or amounts billed) used for 2019 is different than the reporting method used for prior to and including 2017.
 You should be aware of this change in figuring your education credits.
 The credits are allowable only for amounts actually paid during the year and not amounts reported as billed, but not paid, during the year.

 Box 4.
 Shows any adjustment made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year.
 See "recapture" in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.